 By: Jonathan Waldern, Ph.D, Founder and CEO

-BOE Technology Group for its 82-in.
+- BOE Technology Group for its 82-in.
 10K display

-3M for its quantum dot color enhancement film
+- 3M for its quantum dot color enhancement film

-Universal Display Corporation for its borderless flexible OLED lighting
+- Universal Display Corporation for its borderless flexible OLED lighting

-E Ink for its three-pigment electronic-paper display
+- E Ink for its three-pigment electronic-paper display

-DigiLens’ pipeline of inquiries for the AutoHUD and wearable displays, like the MotoHUD, continue to grow.
+DigiLens’ pipeline of inquiries for the AutoHUD and wearable displays like the MotoHUD continue to grow.
 On the automotive side, the integrated nature of our optical platform enables a wide FOV windscreen AR–HUD projector to shrink from 30+ltr today down to under 2ltr.
 This is revolutionary and relieves significant automotive design constraints.
 Even sports cars can now have a HUD (watch out for CES 2017 for some keynote demonstrations).
-On the wearable side, aside the MotoHUD to which we are committed to full rate production, we are now finalizing designs for AR eyeglass displays.
+On the wearable side we are now finalizing designs for AR eyeglass displays.

-It’s becoming more apparent every day, our DigiLens physics permit high optical efficiency, wide field of view, and functional integration (using our optical IP cores) beyond any other known optics.
-In manufacturing, our now 85% contact copy yield (and rising) with our first signed manufacturing licensee, we can really help accelerate the AR market for OEM’s and relieve the burdensome limitation of conventional optics those companies wishing to develop AR applications.
+It’s becoming more apparent every day that our DigiLens physics permit high optical efficiency, wide field of view, and functional integration (using our optical IP cores) beyond any other known optics.
+In manufacturing, our now 85 percent contact copy yield (and rising) with our first signed manufacturing licensee, we can really help accelerate the AR market for OEM’s and relieve the burdensome limitation of conventional optics those companies wishing to develop AR applications.

 With the market opportunity and growth from our established military and transportation customers and new enterprise and consumer customers, including VR entertainment, I believe we all have an exciting future ahead.